TYPO3-cookbooks/VagrantTypo3Org/README.md

 # Advanced Topics

+## Suspending VMs

+You can suspend your VM using the command ``vagrant suspend``.
+This is the recommended way of stopping your dev environment cleanly.

 ## Configure Vagrant file

 To adjust configuration open ``Vagrantfile`` file and change settings according to your needs.